 The IRS Offer in Compromise Program

-The Offer in Compromise Program is a way to settle the federal tax debt, but the offer must be accepted first by the IRS.
-Once accepted, a taxpayer can settle his/her tax debt for less than the amount owed.
-When a taxpayer owes unpaid taxes to the IRS, he/she has up to 10 years to settle the debt.
-Although penalties and interest start accruing the day after taxes are due, collection may be temporarily suspended during a request for an offer in compromise.
+The Offer in Compromise Program is a way to settle the federal tax debt, but the IRS must first accept your offer.
+Once accepted, taxpayers can settle their tax debt for less than the amount owed.
+When taxpayers owe unpaid taxes to the IRS, they have up to 10 years to settle the debt.
+Although penalties and interest start accruing the day after taxes are due, the IRS may temporarily suspended collection during an offer in compromise request.
 If the offer is denied, collection efforts will be suspended for another 30 days during an appeal.

 From start to finish, it may take up to 12 months or longer to settle a tax debt through an offer in compromise program, because the process must be completed in steps: